Everloom-129/Summer_Research_2023/Blind_LLM_Guide_Project/Chatbot/key/usr_prompt.md

   Upper left, upper middle, upper right, lower left, lower middle, lower right
 - the angles are measured with respect to the image plane, which serves as a parallel plane to the dashcam lens.
 Analyzing these angles provides insights into the spatial relationships between the vehicle and pedestrians.

-your output should be in markdown format, as below:
+your output should be in markdown format, for example:
 ### Frame 0002 Analysis

 **Summary of Key Frame Information:**